arijbt/Data-Insight2021/README.md

 Courses in the Data Scientist Program are developed by data science experts in industry and academia.
 They will help you to develop both programming and data science skills.

 - Programming in Python
--Python for Data Science
+- Python for Data Science
--Shell for Data Science
+- Shell for Data Science
--Git/GitHub for Data Science
+- Git/GitHub for Data Science
--Data Science Toolbox
+- Data Science Toolbox
--Importing Data in Python
+- Importing Data in Python
--Data Cleaning
+- Data Cleaning
--Pandas Foundations
+- Pandas Foundations
--Data Manipulation
+- Data Manipulation
--Data Analysis
+- Data Analysis
--Data Visualization
+- Data Visualization
--SQL for Data Science
+- SQL for Data Science
--Statistical Thinking
+- Statistical Thinking
--Machine Learning
+- Machine Learning
--Supervised Learning
+- Supervised Learning
-Unsupervised Learning
+- Unsupervised Learning
--Deep Learning
+- Deep Learning
--Neural Networks
+- Neural Networks

 Projects